duckduckgo/tracker-radar-detector/README.md

 ```
 envdir /etc/ddg/dbenv/tracker_radar_readonly/ npm run build
 ```
+See the [node-postgres documentation](https://node-postgres.com/features/connecting) for more details on connection options.

 ### Nameserver mapping file

 To assign entity/domain ownership using groups of nameservers you can provide a nameserver mapping file.